Tip #741: Unity as a Principle of Influence

 There are two categories of factors that lead to a sense of we-ness: those involving particular ways of being together and particular ways of acting together.

 A sense of being together can result from a feeling of kinship, a shared place, (such as home or locality), or the same geographical region.
-To make this point, Cialdini tells a story that explains why Japan, a full-fledged wartime conspirator with Adolf Hitler who had to protect its alliance with this “virulent anti-Semite,” refused to annihilate the Jews in the country.
+To make this point, Cialdini tells a story that explains that Japan was a full-fledged wartime conspirator with Adolf Hitler who had to protect its alliance with this “virulent anti-Semite.”
+However, Japan refused to annihilate the Jews in the country.
 The Japanese High Command asked two representatives from the Jewish community: “Why do our allies the Nazis hate you so much?
 And why should we take your side against them?”

 Rabbi Shimon Kalisch’s brief but brilliant answer, ”Because we are Asian, like you.”

-Cialdini explains: This assertion “shifted the Japanese officer’s reigning in-group identity from one based in a temporary wartime alliance to one based in a regional, genetically related mutuality.
+Cialdini explains: This assertion “shifted the Japanese officer’s reigning in-group identity.
+It shifted from one based in a temporary wartime alliance to one based in a regional, genetically related mutuality.
 It do so by implicating the Nazis’ own racial claim that the ‘superior’ Aryan master race was innately different from the peoples of Asia.
-Within a single penetrating observation, it was the Jews who were aligned with the Japanese and the Nazis who (self-proclaimedly) were not.”
+Within a single penetrating observation, the Jews were aligned with the Japanese and the Nazis who (self-proclaimedly) were not.”

 Because of this, the Japanese assured the Jews that “we will provide for their safety and peace.
 You have nothing to fear while in Japanese territory.”
 And this was true.